Cross Weight Calculator

 Q: Why is cross weight important in racing?
 A: Cross weight affects the handling characteristics of a racing vehicle.
 Properly balancing the weight across the four tires can improve traction, cornering, and overall performance, allowing the car to navigate turns more effectively.

-See also Ponderomotive Energy Calculator
+See also Concrete Calculator for Sonotubes

 Q: What does the cross weight percentage mean?
 A: The cross weight percentage represents the portion of the total weight of the car that is distributed to the left-side tires.
 It indicates the weight transfer during cornering and influences the car’s handling dynamics.